 had lost my job and remained out of work.
 In my free time exploring the net, I

-had become influenced by the fan translation/romhacking scene after discovering
+had become influenced by fan translation activity after discovering English

-patches for SNES ROMs like FF5, so I thought, hey, it’d be cool to join the club,
+patches for SNES games like FF5, so I thought, hey, it’d be cool to join the club,

 too!
 Thus began my long march to make my own mark in this area.

-outfit, now finally defunct) that he was in charge of, and since I was
+for PC Engine/TG-16 CD games) that he was in charge of, and since I was pretty

 off of it, I decided to test my programming skills in a way I never had before…

-Given how neglected the PC-Engine HE System (TG-16/Turbo Duo) was compared to the
+Given how neglected the PC Engine HE System (TG-16/Turbo Duo) was compared to

-SNES as far as the many many romhacking groups doing fan translations for it, I
+the SNES as far as the many many groups doing fan translations for it, I saw I

 translation patch for a full CD-ROM game!
 This prospect was quite appealing to